 I consider myself a collector of an assortment of things.
 Horder?
-No. But, then again, if I was a hoarder, I would be in denial, right?
+No. But, then again, if I were a hoarder, I would be in denial, right?
 According to the ADAA (Anxiety and Depression Association of America), you might be a hoarder if you experience the following symptoms and behaviors:

 - Inability to throw away possessions